INDEX TO ILLUSTRATIONS

 the extinct mesonychid group (possibly more remote that previously

-Map of Whale Fossil Sites in Pakistan: (shown in red, on green background).
+Map of Whale Fossil Sites in Pakistan & Afghanistan: (shown in red, on green background).
 These are exposures of Eocene sediments, pushed up byt the snails-paced scrunching of India into Asia.
+This map was accessed through the now closed site of whale-fossil specialist Hans Thewissen.